Building 20

 Built in 1943 as a temporary facility, Building 20 (the three-storey building in the foreground of this image) remained in use until 1998, housing a wide variety of research projects.

-Building 20 (18 Vassar Street, Cambridge, Massachusetts) was a temporary timber structure hastily erected during World War II on the central campus of the Massachusetts Institute of Technology.
-Since it was always regarded as "temporary", it never received a formal name throughout its 55-year existence.
-(Many major buildings at MIT are known by their numbers regardless of how neoclassical or otherwise permanent they may be.)
+Building 20 (18 Vassar Street, Cambridge, Massachusetts) was a timber structure erected during World War II on the central campus of the Massachusetts Institute of Technology (MIT).
+One of three new buildings used for wartime radar research, it was designed in one day to last until the war's end, but remained a productive research facility until its demolition in 1998.

-The three-floor structure originally housed the Radiation Laboratory (or "Rad Lab"), where fundamental advances were made in physical electronics, electromagnetic properties of matter, microwave physics, and microwave communication principles.
+The three-floor, six-wing structure originally housed the classified projects of the Radiation Laboratory, where fundamental advances were made in physical electronics, electromagnetic properties of matter, microwave physics, and microwave communication principles.
 It has been called one of America's "two prominent shrines of the triumph of science during the war" (along with the desert installation at Los Alamos, where the atomic bomb was born).
 A former Rad Lab member said, "At one time, more than 20 percent of the physicists in the United States (including nine Nobel Prize winners) had worked in that building".

-After the Rad Lab shut down after the end of World War II, Building 20 served as a "magical incubator" for many small MIT programs, research, and student activities for a half-century before it was demolished in 1998.
+After the Rad Lab shut down after the end of World War II, Building 20 served as a "magical incubator" for many small MIT programs, research, and student activities for a further fifty-three years.